WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 For the [Make WordPress Meta Team](https://make.wordpress.org/meta/), capitalize *Meta*.

-In general, don't hyphenate words beginning with *meta-* such as *metadata,* and *metafeed* unless *meta-* is followed by a proper noun or it is absolutely necessary to avoid confusion.
+In general, don't hyphenate words beginning with *meta-* such as *metadata,* and *metafeed*, unless *meta-* is followed by a proper noun or it is absolutely necessary to avoid confusion.

 For more information, see [Hyphens](https://make.wordpress.org/docs/style-guide/punctuation/hyphens/).